yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 >
 >Translation prioritizes language accuracy, while localization pays specific attention to cultural, social, and linguistic nuances.

-Before Mozilla introduced machine translations to SUMO, locale contributors were referencing their style guides to localize content, like the [Japanese](https://mozilla-l10n.github.io/styleguides/ja/index.html) one.
+Before Mozilla introduced machine translations to SUMO, locale contributors referenced style guides to localize content (e.g: [Japanese](https://mozilla-l10n.github.io/styleguides/ja/index.html)).

-You might think machine translation is good now -- we even have it in Firefox as a feature.
-Sure, it *can* be good -- but is it better than a human that has lived in the locale and is consulting the style guide?
+You might think machine translations are good -- we even have it in Firefox as a feature!
+While it *can* be good, do we really think it is better than a human that has *lived* in the locale?

-What Mozilla is telling us is that yes actually, the bots are better than a human.
+What Mozilla is telling us is that yes actually, the bots *are* better than a human.

 ### Mozilla's Position(s)